statistik-lehre/rtutorials/README.md

 ```

 In RStudio, you will see the tutorials pane on the top left.
 Click there
 to select from different tutorials and start them.

 Feedback and
 contributions are welcome!
+Use the discussion tab

+# License
+Feel free to reuse, remix, translate and adapt the contents of this package,
+as long as you mention the source and distribute it under the same license.